morganleek/bones-theme/README.md

 # Bones Theme
 An empty framework to build Wordpress themes with Gutenberg using WPack.io for tooling.

+For more information on development setup see [wpack.io](https://wpack.io/).

 ## Setup